tair-opensource/RedisShake/README.md

 Please check out the `conf/redis-shake.conf` to see the detailed parameters description.<br>

+# Configuration
+Redis-shake has several parameters in the configuration(`conf/redis-shake.conf`) that maybe confusing, if this is your first time using, just configure the `source.address` and `target.address` parameters.

 # Verification
 ---
 User can use [RedisFullCheck](https://github.com/alibaba/RedisFullCheck) to verify correctness.<br>